 National Security Council

-Currently the NSC operates on the basis of the National Security Law, the Law on National Security Authorities, and other laws of the Republic of Latvia.
+Currently, the NSC operates by the National Security Law, the Law on National Security Authorities, and other laws of the Republic of Latvia.

 The NSC meetings are closed, and discussions therein are state secrets.
-The NSC may, however, hold open meetings as well.
+When making particular decisions, the NSC may hold open sessions as well.
 The Council decisions are taken by absolute majority vote.

 Establishment of the Council

-The Cabinet of Ministers approved a law on the National Security Council, doing so in accordance with Section 81 of the Satversme.
+The Cabinet of Ministers approved a law on the National Security Council, doing so by Section 81 of the Satversme.
 The Law remained in effect until the Saeima approved a new law on the national defence.
 That became the legal cornerstone for the operations of the National Security Council.
-That Law remained in force until a new National Security Law went into effect on 12 January 2001.
+That Law remained in force until a new National Security Law took effect on 12 January 2001.

-The NSC began its activity in December 1993, and the first draft of the NSC Regulation was approved on December 27 of that year.
-In January 1995, the NSC ordered the Minister of Defence to set up an NSC Secretariat, which would ensure organizational support to the Council.
+The NSC began its activity in December 1993, and the first draft of the NSC Regulation was approved on December 27 of the same year.
+In January 1995, the NSC ordered the Minister of Defence to set up an NSC Secretariat, which would ensure organisational support to the Council.